 Under AMIT legislation, the Fund is not subject to income tax provided it attributes the entirety of its taxable income to its unit holders.

 (i) Distributions

 The Fund distributes income as determined by the Responsible Entity of the Fund.
-The distributions are recognised in the statement of comprehensive income as finance costs attributable to unit holders.
+Distributions are recognised in the statement of changes in equity.

 (j) Increase/decrease in net assets attributable to unit holders